 They are perfectly able — and often absolutely willing, to run roughshod over anyone who stands in their way or even mildly criticizes them.
 Oftentimes, there are no limits to what they might say or do, to get their way or level out the playing field as they see fit.

 During the course of your relationship, you may have experienced any or all of the following; love-bombing, gaslighting, manipulation, devaluation and finally, discard.
-It may have felt as though you were thrown away as easily and effortlessly as yesterday’s newspaper, only to be hoovered up later on with false promises for further narcissistic supply.
+It may have felt as if you were thrown away as effortlessly as yesterday’s newspaper, only to potentially be ‘hoovered’ later on with false promises and apologies from the narcissist for further narcissistic supply.

 My Personal Story with Narcissism